tandrewnichols/simple-cli/README.md

     diff: 'diff master', // short style
     pull: {
       options: {
-        // Additional, non-command specific, options
+        // Additional options related to simple-cli go under "simple" simple {
           cwd: '../..', // cwd to pass to child_process.spawn
           stdio: [null, process.stdout, null], // stdio to pass to child_process.spawn - use false to turn of stdio
           force: true // Do not fail the grunt task chain if this task fails }
+      }
     },
     commit: {